Today we have visited the Fender Visitors centre.

 So… there we were, in a factory and visitors centre that was closed to the public standing over these guys who were bending over backwards for us to make my guitar of choice.

 I was humbled!!
 Because what they were doing wasn’t really any extra cost to a normal guitar and they were really getting behind making me what I wanted..

 While looking around I clapped eyes on something strange, a Stratocaster with a body of Burnt Ash and a Walnut neck.

-“What the hell is that?!”
+“What is that?!”
 I exclaimed.
 “It’s a special limited edition of 100 guitars” said David.

-10 minutes later I’m playing it and while they choked over vast sums… dropped $300 off the price and then a 35% discount was added too… the deal was done.
+Sometime later I’m playing the Proof of Concept version and while I choked over vast sums… the deal was done.